Category

 But upon closer observation, truly successful people or those who excel at their jobs don't write like that.
 So, I decided to boldly abandon the overly complicated business style.
 Since then, I've been able to work more enjoyably and authentically.

 In the book, I call the kind of hard-to-read writing business people tend to produce "proposal literature."
-For example, sentences like this:
+For example, sentences like these:

 This kind of writing is rampant in Japanese business settings and lowers productivity.